 The minute the removal was started & the ivy was stripped from the fences, the garden appeared so much bigger & lighter & we began to realise what a generously sized garden we actually had.
 I also want to flag that we live in a conservation area so I made sure any of the original sandstone from our local & famous quarry found a new home.
 We donated it to neighbours, friends & family & retained the original steps as a feature in the garden.
 We had them cleaned up & relocated as I love the historic charm & character that they bring.

-As I mentioned in posts 2 & 3 the design & to scale drawing we had made & immensely detailed planting scheme from Native Landscape Design was truly fantastic.
+As I mentioned in posts 2 & 3 the design & to scale drawing we had made from the garden architect was helpful.
 The beauty of the plants, layout & hard landscaping materials selected would always really make the design sing as every detail had been extremely considered.
 Being a designer & stylist myself I was full of creative ideas of my own, from simple decoration of colourful bird boxes, to painted planters using an array of wonderful paint colours from Valspar - therefore I had no doubt about the final vision.

 I could write a book…